Kandon-GD/Management-like-Program/README.md

-Program example for a local company
+Example program for a local company